 Our hope is that all those who collaborate with our association, and all those who participate in our exciting programs and events, feel the true warmth and friendship of the Italian-American people and culture.

-Please follow our Facebook, Twitter and Instagram pages: @LittleItalyROC for updates about our exciting programs and future events.
+Please follow LINA on our Facebook, Twitter and Instagram pages: @LittleItalyROC for updates about our exciting programs and future events.

 Thank you sincerely for your kind support!